Foods or Pills?

-E, Magnesium, B-vitamins, protein) If vacuum packed, one of the very best
+E, magnesium, B-vitamins, protein) If vacuum packed in a jar, one of the very best

 foods in the supermarket.
-Only buy very fresh, refrigerated wheat germ
+If buying raw in a bag or in bulk, only accept very fresh, refrigerated wheat germ

 at the health food store.
+Smell it.
 The nose knows: smell to tell if it is

 * SPROUTED GRAINS,

-SPROUTED BEANS (complete protein, all vitamins and minerals, fiber) Eat
+SPROUTED BEANS, SPROUTED LENTILS (complete protein, all vitamins and minerals, fiber) Eat

 raw and often.
 The best food at the salad bar.
 Probably the most

 complete food you'll find.
 Low calorie and cheap to grow at home.
 If

 I had only one (cheap) "superfood" to recommend, it would be sprouts.
 Here are some hints to help grow your sprouts easily.